francis04j/Cube/README.md

 [![Build and unit tests](https://github.com/francis04j/Cube/actions/workflows/build-and-unit-test.yml/badge.svg)](https://github.com/francis04j/Cube/actions/workflows/build-and-unit-test.yml)

-Hello reviewer, thanks for taking your time to review this code.
-This code was completed over the weekend.
-I tried to time it at 4 hours per day.
-The code isnt perfect but i hope it will show you how i structure my code and verify it.
-I'll appreciate any feedback

 ## How to use
 This project uses .NET 8.
 Please make sure you have .NET 8 installed